After someone dies

 • insurance companies

-Contacting all these organisations can take a lot of time, and you may not feel emotionally ready to do this.
+Contacting all of these can take a lot of time, and you may not feel emotionally ready to do this.
 You do not have to contact everyone at once.
-You can also ask a relative or friend to help you.
-Many organisations and companies have staff who are trained to deal with calls from relatives and friends when someone dies.
+You can also ask a relative or friend to help.
+Many organisations and companies have staff who are trained to deal with calls when someone dies.
 You can ask to speak to the bereavement team if they have one.

-Some people find it helpful to write a list of all the organisations they need to contact and gradually work through it over a few weeks.
-Others prefer to contact them all at once.
+You may find it helpful to write a list of all the organisations you need to contact and gradually work through it over a few weeks.
+Or you may prefer to contact them all at once.

-It is important to tell insurance companies straight away, as insurance policies become invalid as soon as someone dies.
+It is important to tell insurance companies straight away.
+This is because insurance policies become invalid as soon as someone dies.

 The Bereavement Advice Centre has a useful checklist of the organisations you need to contact.